Independence University: History

 In 1978, the school began to offer education at a distance and operated as California College for Health Sciences.
 In 2005, it was renamed Independence University in order to reflect the institution's broader range of programs and its claimed philosophy that education should lead to greater independence.
 In 2010, Independence University merged with its affiliated institution, Stevens-Henager College, becoming a branch of Stevens-Henager's main campus in Ogden/West Haven, Utah.
 Stevens-Henager was started in 1891.
 In 2012, Carl Barney, its owner, turned the school into a non-profit.

 Decline

 In 2020, Carl Barney was fined $3 million by the State of Colorado for defrauding students at CEHE schools.
 Following the judgement, the U.S. Department of Education suspended CEHE President Eric Juhlin from "participating in contracts or other programs of the federal government."
 Shortly thereafter, IU's accreditor, the Accrediting Commission of Career Schools and Colleges, began the process of withdrawing the university accreditation.
-In July 2021, Independence University management announced that the school had been placed on Heightened Cash Monitoring2 and had not received any cash from the US Department of Education since May 2020.
+In July 2021, Independence University management announced that the school had been placed on Heightened Cash Monitoring and had not received any cash from the US Department of Education since May 2020.
 Management told workers that most of them would be laid off in the next few months.